smaranikabiswal/elementum-agency/README.md

-# Elementum — TRAMS Internship Assignment
+# Elementum — Frontend Agency Landing Page

 A pixel-perfect frontend implementation of the Elementum agency website based on the provided Figma design.
-Built using React, Tailwind CSS, and Vite as part of the TRAMS Frontend Internship Assignment.
+Built using React, Tailwind CSS, and Vite.

 ---